Register for social housing

 Every applicant on our register is given a priority band based on their circumstances.
 Their banding affects how their bids are shortlisted, and their chance of being offered a property.
 You can be placed in one of three bands – emergency, band 1 or band 2 – find out more.

-Just over half (52%) of the properties advertised were let to residents in priority band 1, 27% were let to residents in the emergency band and the remainder (21%) to residents in priority band 2.
+A third of properties advertised were let to residents in the emergency band, over half (64%) were let to residents in priority band 1, and the remainder (6%) to residents in priority band 2.

 How many bedrooms did properties have?